 More than half of the startups in the waste recovery and management industry focus on recycling with a focus on textile and plastics.
 Most of these companies are in the go-to-market or expansion stages and use commercialized technology that enables them to recycle waste into materials that are suitable for secondary use.
 These companies are relatively well funded and experiencing high demand for their unique proprietary technologies.
 These startups are also actively pursuing customer partnerships with established companies such as Panasonic, H&M, and Ralph Lauren, to strengthen their market presence.

-A smaller number of startups focusing on waste monitoring and sorting solutions have also reached the early and growth stages.
+A smaller number of startups focusing on waste monitoring and sorting solutions have also reached the go-to-market and expansion stages.
 These companies mainly target municipalities, Material Recovery Facilities (MRFs), and commercial businesses to deploy their solutions for improving the waste collection and sorting process.
 These startups are crucial for identifying recyclables and in turn improving recycling rates overall.

 Startups in the industry primarily face competition from established general waste management service providers, which have started adopting sensor and recycling technologies via in-house innovations to recover and manage waste.
 This includes traditional waste management leaders such as Waste Management and Republic Services, together capturing more than half the waste management market share in the US, and further increasing their presence in the traditional space through mergers.
 Additionally, the industry hosts waste management players that pioneered the transition to smart waste monitoring and recycling technologies, such as Contelligent and Umicore, which have a strong presence in smart waste collection (using sensors) and recycling (electronic waste [e-waste]) methods.